ds26gte/txt2page/groffonts/otfgroff.md

 ````

 to your `groffonts/devps` directory.
 These are now to be
-transformed into a four-element ⋆font family⋆ that is suitable for groff.
+transformed into a four-element ⎈font family⎈ that is suitable for groff.
 For this, use the provided script [otf2groff.sh](./otf2groff.sh),
 which takes two arguments: the
 name of the OTF font and the name preferred for the corresponding